• States

 The Zoo Year’s Eve celebration is a fun way to ring in the new year with s’mores and champagne.

-Willow Hill’s Winter Magic
+Chicago Lights At Christmas: Willow Hill’s Winter Magic

-At Willow Hill Golf Course, everyone will ooh and aww over the Willow Hill’s Winter Magic drive-through light display.
+At Willow Hill Golf Course, everyone will ooh and aww over Willow Hill’s Winter Magic drive-through light display.

-As you drive this mile-long route, you will spot many classic Christmas scenes and characters such as the North Pole’s toy land, Reindeer Flight School, and Frosty the Snowman.
+As you drive this mile-long route, you will spot many classic Christmas scenes and characters such as the North Pole’s Toy Land, Reindeer Flight School, and Frosty the Snowman.

-There are also 50 lit Christmas trees and cool light tunnels.
+There are also 50-lit Christmas trees and cool light tunnels.

 Since it is a drive-through display, it is perfect for younger kids.
 Bring snacks and play Christmas music on the radio.